cliarie/countingcomments/README.md

 `python runner.py --file mcdonald.txt --stats`

-**--verbose**: shows all students in alphabetical order, with each comment's time stamp listed.
+**--verbose [FILE_NAME]**: shows all students in alphabetical order, with each comment's time stamp listed.
 Comment contents not shown.
-Asks for name of a text file to write to, otherwise writes to "output.txt".
+Asks for name of a text file to write to.
+File must be provided, the script will only edit local files if given permission with [FILE_NAME]

 `python runner.py --file mcdonald.txt --verbose newfile`
 will save the output into "newfile", creating it if it does not previously exist.
-The command

-`python runner.py --file mcdonald.txt --verbose`
-will save the output into "output.txt", which is the default destination if nothing is given.